pkp/pkp-docs/contributing/en/create-and-edit.md

 ```
 ---
 generateHeadingToc: true
+showPageTOC: true
 ---
 ```

 From here, write the document out as you would using Markdown.
 Any level two header (e.g.: `## text`) displays on the table of contents on the left as a chapter.
 Any level three header (e.g.: `### text`) displays as a sub-chapter.
-Levels four and up does not display on the sidebar table of contents.
+Levels four and up do not display on the sidebar table of contents.

 > Headings should never skip a level.
 Do not jump from `## Heading` (2) to `#### Sub-heading` (4).
 It is important that a sub-heading of `## Heading` (2) is `### Heading` (3) for accessibility.